dodolab/TSPSolver/README.md

 | 22 | 36532 | 2322 |

 #### Map Generator test
-- the generator seems to have problems with dense maps, as it needs significantly more iterations to find a proper spot for the remaining walls
+- the generator seems to have problems with dense maps, as it needs a lot more iterations to find a proper spot for the remaining walls
 - the complexity, however, seems to be linear up to 90% wall density.
 From 90% onward, it becomes quadratic.

 ```